By 2050, it is estimated that roughly 70% of the world’s population will live in cities. With more citizens to serve

 Intel estimates that smart city initiatives could save each global citizen 125 hours a year.
 A lot of this would come from reductions in traffic and congestion: the average peak-time vehicle speed in cities is currently 4 mph, causing drivers to lose up to 70 hours per year.
 Smart cities with integrated IoT-enabled infrastructures, which lead to better traffic management and therefore quicker and safer roads, could therefore give drivers up to 60 hours back annually.

-A more radical option, over and above simply cutting traffic and congestion, is the shift away from private vehicle usage towards car-sharing technologies, such as Journify in Spain or Zipcar in the UK.
+A more radical option, over and above simply cutting traffic and congestion, is the shift away from private vehicle usage towards car-sharing technologies, such as Flinkster in Germany or Zipcar in the UK.
 As Carlo Ratti, Director of MIT Senseable Lab, notes, “cars are idle 95% of the time”, meaning that every shared car could effectively replace between 10-30 privately owned cars.
 Self-driving vehicles, a step into the near future, also promise to make vehicle usage more efficient, creating a city with one-fifth of the number of cars in use today.
 Car sharing and autonomous vehicles will be highly efficient, not only saving time but also materials and energy.

 As mentioned previously, smart city technologies also make city operations more efficient – particularly in relation to energy usage and resource management, saving precious time and money on core services, such as water provision, that can then be invested elsewhere.
 By eliminating redundancies, finding ways to save money and streamlining workers’ responsibilities, city councils can provide higher-quality services at lower costs, targeting the specific needs of individual population groups.